marcuslaguardia/my-dotfiles/README.md

 This repository is where I store my personal configuration for [Neovim], [tmux], etc. Feel free to replicate my settings.

 ## Neovim
 I use [LazyVim] with some minor changes.
-Most of the things are provided by LazyVim out of the box.
+Most of the settings I use are already provided by LazyVim out of the box.
 The changes include:
 - [Catppuccin] as the default colorscheme;
 - [vim-tmux-navigator] for smoother navigation with tmux;
 - Extra remaps.